HarryHsing/Paper-Reading-Hsing/README.md

 Our improved multi-cue clip tracking incorporates mask and class information to connect overlapping clips to sequences of arbitrary length.

+Related Works:
-VisTR achieves communication between frames by concatenating and encoding the pixels of all frames jointly.
+1. VisTR achieves communication between frames by concatenating and encoding the pixels of all frames jointly.
 Such a multi-frame processing only amplifies the expensive attention computation and makes [21] suffer from long training times and high memory requirements.

-IFC [11] tries to mitigate these issues by introducing inter-frame memory tokens to encode each frame individually.
+2. IFC [11] tries to mitigate these issues by introducing inter-frame memory tokens to encode each frame individually.
 However, [11] still relies on full attention for single frames and hence inherits the limitations of [5,21] to only process low- and single-scale feature maps.